XueweiCao/SAE-GPCC/datasets/README.md

  `└──test`  <br/>

 ## Download
-You can download datasets from:
+1. You can download sample datasets from:
 https://drive.google.com/file/d/17rv4KtHI5nkW8OvI_KvR4lnQg7mOqHC2/view?usp=sharing
+2. The samples are generated from ModelNet40.
+All contain 4096 points.